ArdaK09/ECSE425_P4/README.md

 # ECSE425_P4
 Some Key Decisions made by the team
 - Avalon Interface:
-In order to ensure the instruction fetch and load/store operations are completed within one clock cycle (1ns), we set the memory delay to 0.3 ns in both the data and instruction memories.
-In the same vein, the _waitrequest_ signal is now on for not an entire clock cycle, but for 0.4ns.
-During this time, the _readdata_ is recognized and assigned to its respective signal, so that the memory component is ready for the next rising clock edge.
+In order to ensure the instruction fetch and load/store (Instruction and Memory) operations are completed within one clock cycle (1ns), we had to use a clock divider that limited the CPU operation speed.
+This is because the memory must operate at least twice the input rate to generate **one output per cycle**.

-- More to come...
+- Memory Component:
+In the context of the requirements outlined in the instructions document, we have noted that memory only supports word-length data.
+Thus, we decided to set the memory components to accommodate 8192 32b entries.